Stanley Center for Psychiatric Research

 1. Human genetics initiatives

-Through research at the Broad Institute and partnerships with collaborators worldwide, scientists at the Stanley Center aim to develop diagnostics and treatments to help people with mental health conditions.
-Our research informs our understanding of the biology of psychiatric disorders, neurodevelopmental conditions, and neurodegenerative disorders including schizophrenia, bipolar disorder, autism spectrum disorders, ADHD, and Alzheimer’s.
+Through research at the Broad Institute and partnerships with collaborators worldwide, scientists at the Stanley Center aim to understand the biology of schizophrenia and bipolar disorder and to develop diagnostics and treatments to help people with these disorders.
+Our research also informs our broader understanding of mental illness, neurodevelopmental conditions (such as ADHD and autism spectrum disorders), and neurodegenerative disorders (such as Alzheimer's and Parkinson's), nicely bridging with work going on across the Program in Brain Health at Broad.

 Click here to read the Stanley Center's Commitment to Genomic Data Sharing